Air Quality Program

 Air Quality Assessment Services

-The Air Quality Program conducts location specific air quality assessments for private individuals and organizations on a fee for service basis (see Sample Planning Letter under Helpful Links).
+The Air Quality Program provides several options for determining compliance with Article 38, described in our developer guidance (pdf).
+SFDPH conducts location specific air quality initial assessments and reviews for private individuals and organizations on a fee for service basis.
 Requests for air quality assessments should include:

 - Project location (address and parcel number)